joonas-fi/joonas.fi/README.md

 This is source code for my [personal blog](https://joonas.fi/), powered by Jekyll.

-It gets built as a static site, shoved inside a Docker image with a bare static HTTP server.
+It gets built as a static site that could be hosted anywhere.

+Successfull builds yield a GitHub (draft) release, which is signalled to an event bus where from [Deployer](https://github.com/function61/deployer) automatically deploys it into production.

 Dev mode
 ========